The Tale of Mari Trailer

 This trailer is for The Tale of Mari, my graduate thesis film at RIT.
 It is a mixed-media animated documentary about my Okinawan grandmother, Mari Arakaki Gaskins, who grew up in Okinawa, Japan, before marrying an American Airman and moving to the USA.

 The Tale of Mari was selected for RIT’s 2024 SOFA Honors Show and the Best of RIT Student Films screening at Dryden Theater.
-It has been selected for participation in the following film festivals:
+It has received the following honors and awards.

 The Tale of Mari Film